 For more information, read our guide about debt statute of limitations.

-How to stop Total Credit Recovery from calling
+How to stop calls from Total Credit Recovery

 How to file a complaint about Total Credit Recovery

-If Total Credit Recovery doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Total Credit Recovery is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.